Washington edges the Seahawks to claim a third straight win — and move into playoff position

 By the end of the third quarter, Seattle had only four first downs, compared to Washington’s 22, and had executed only 30 plays, while Washington had run 59.

+“We’re just clicking,” Collins said.
+“Keeping each other accountable. ...
+And the offense is keeping us fresh.”

-With Taylor Heinicke under center, Washington’s offense found its groove but only after a mistake-filled first quarter.
+With Taylor Heinicke under center, Washington found its groove but only after a mistake-filled first quarter.
 A 15-play drive stalled after more than nine minutes, forcing Washington to settle for a 23-yard field goal by Joey Slye, and then in the second quarter Heinicke was intercepted by Jamal Adams on a pass intended for tight end Logan Thomas.
 Thomas took a brutal shot, and Seattle took the ball — but not for long.

 Collins forced a fumble two plays later, sparking a turnaround by the offense.
 With a balance of run and pass plays, Washington marched upfield, and J.D.
-McKissic, a former Seahawk, capped it with a 10-yard touchdown catch.
+McKissic, former Seahawk, capped the drive with a 10-yard touchdown catch.

 But Washington, never free of inexplicable moments, had its share Monday, too.
 Slye’s extra-point attempt was blocked by defensive end Rasheem Green, who grabbed the ball and ran it all the way back for a two-point conversion that tied the score at 9.